firemodels/test_bundles/README.md

 depending on whether the file is for a cfast, fds or smokeview bundle and directory is the directory where the file is downloaded too.

-The release title is modified whenever a bundle is uplooaded to a Github release to indicate the repo hash and repo revision date.
+The release title is modified whenever a bundle is uploaded to a Github release to indicate the repo hash and repo revision date.
 The `gh` command used to do this is

 ```